-- Occasionally sit still on a log or other comfortable option and focus on your hearing.
+- Occasionally, sit still on a log or other comfortable option and focus on your hearing.
 Listening to sounds of the forest, including any wildlife but especially birds, is an amazing connection.
-You do have to be still and patient, waiting until the the wildlife are aware of you and accept you as another woodland creature and not a threat.
+You have to be still and patient, waiting until the wildlife is aware of you and accepts you as another woodland creature and not a threat.

 If you’re interested in learning more about shinrin-yoku, this book is a good start: Your Guide to Forest Bathing: Experience the Healing Power of Nature (Amazon link, but please buy from your local indie bookstore).